Thursday, February 28, 2013

 Thursday, February 14, 2013

-Tonight I prayed, and I said to the Lord, “Lord, I’ll sacrifice my Isaac.”
+Tonight, I prayed and said, “Lord, I’ll sacrifice my Isaac.”
 My Isaac is my cookie shop.
-It is my third child.
-Even though it was not formed in my womb, and is not a physical part of me, to me it is.
+Even though it wasn’t formed in my womb and is not a physical part of me, it feels like my child.

 Our specialty is our shortbread cookies.
-The kids can come in and eat a yummy cookie on a stick while their parents order a bouquet of cookies.
-A bouquet of cookies is a gift similar to a bouquet of flowers except the customer gets a bouquet of hand decorated cookies arranged in a pail or mug..
+Kids can enjoy a delicious cookie on a stick, while their parents can order a bouquet of cookies, like a flower bouquet but made of hand-decorated cookies arranged in a pail or mug.

 Tuesday, February 12, 2013